 The first thing he heard was the sound of hysterical crying on the other end, and almost instantly, he could tell who it was.
 "Mom?" he said carefully.
-"What's going on?"

 "Get here right now," she choked.
 "It's an emergency.
 Get your sisters and get here as fast as you can or I swear to God!"